ongres/stackgres/doc/content/en/04-postgres-cluster-management/03-instance-profiles/_index.md

 ---
-title: Resource profiles
+title: Instance profiles
 weight: 3
 ---

-The resource profile CR represent the CPU and memory resources assigned to each Pod of the cluster.
+The instance profile CR represent the CPU and memory resources assigned to each Pod of the cluster.

 ___
 **Kind:** SGInstanceProfile